Renato Jurčec: Club career

 Jurčec began his career at NK Zagreb in the late 1980s at the time when they were playing in the Yugoslav Second League.
 In the 1990–91 season, the last season in which Croatian clubs participated in the Yugoslav football league system, Jurčec scored 7 goals in 30 league appearances for the club.
 Following the breakup of Yugoslavia and the formation of Prva HNL, Jurčec was a regular member of the NK Zagreb team which finished as runners-up in the shortened 1992 season, scoring 8 goals in 22 appearances.

-He later had a spell with his hometown club NK Inter Zaprešić (at the time called Inker), before moving to Hajduk Split in 1994 with whom he spent a season and half.
+He later had a spell with his hometown club NK Inter Zaprešić (at the time called Inker), before moving to Hajduk Split in 1994 with whom he spent a season and a half.
 In 1996, he was transferred to their archrivals Dinamo Zagreb, but failed to make an impact and was loaned back to NK Zagreb for the latter part of the 1996–97 season.
 In 1998, he moved on to Cibalia with whom he spent the last three top-flight seasons of his career, scoring 16 goals in 74 appearances for the club.

 In 2002–03 he moved back to Inter Zaprešić for a season and played for them in the Druga HNL, Croatia's second level, before retiring from active football at the age of 37.
 However, he briefly came back from retirement in 2005 and signed for fourth level minnows NK Maksimir for whom he appeared in 57 matches and scored 29 goals over the next two seasons.